 On August 4, 2017, Carousel entered into a lease of the Carousel facilities in Douglasville, Georgia with JST Capital, LLC ("JST"), a wholly-owned subsidiary of Pritech, Inc., which is owned by the Chief Executive Officer and President of Carousel.
-Carousel made lease payments of \$15,000 to JST for each of the three and six-month periods ended October 1, 2017, \$13,000 of which is included in cost of products sold and \$2,000 of which is included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income.
+Carousel made lease payments of \$24,000 and \$39,000 to JST for the three and nine-month periods ended December 31, 2017, respectively.
+During the three and nine-month periods ended December 31, 2017, \$21,000 and \$34,000, respectively, of the lease payments were included in cost of products sold and \$3,000 and \$5,000, respectively, were included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income.